jasonblanchard/redux-frame/README.md

 # redux-frame
-Side-effect management library for Redux influenced by [re-frame](https://github.com/Day8/re-frame).
+Side-effect management library for Redux inspired by [re-frame](https://github.com/Day8/re-frame).

+> NOTE: This is very new and very experimental.
+It is not stable and the API is almost certainly change. ☠️ BEWARE ☠️

 [![CircleCI](https://circleci.com/gh/jasonblanchard/redux-frame.svg?style=svg)](https://circleci.com/gh/jasonblanchard/redux-frame)